MEG’s Approach to Repatriations

 Join MEG

-We welcome new members – whether you are from an indigenous community, work as an educator, practitioner, or artist, or are involved in the research or care of world cultures collections in museums – MEG is the network for you.
+We welcome new members from all backgrounds.
+Whether you are part of an Indigenous community, work as an educator, practitioner, or artist, or are involved in the research or care of world cultures collections in museums, MEG offers a network of support, exchange, and collaboration.